 Furthermore, the best equipment and machinery in the world has been ordered (one supplier is Hertwich Engineering from Austria), which will save on manpower and costs due to the high level of automation and equipment design.
 To complement the highest quality metal which will be produced, Uniprom has also hired international expert engineers to manage the process engineering, data management and overall operations.

 Prime Minister of Montenegro Dusko Markovic and Veselin Pejovic, owner of Uniprom company, opened in July 2019 a new factory: Silumina-Legura in the industrial zone of KAP (Podgorica).

 The total value of this project is €11 million.
 The total production of 30,000 tons of primary foundry alloys is intended for foreign markets, which will significantly increase the value of exports by domestic companies by approximately US$75m, thus contributing further to the Montenegrin economy.

 On 18th August of 2020, Uniprom has put into operation the factory of aluminum billets within the Uniprom Aluminum Plant, which provides 70 new jobs.
-The capacity of the factory will be 70,000 tons of billets per year, the value of investment is close to 15 million EUR.
+The capacity of the factory will be 70,000 tons of billets per year, and the value of an investment is close to 15 million EUR.

 The opening of the factory was attended by the President of Montenegro Milo Đukanović and the Prime Minister Duško Marković.